 The two major parts of a septic system are the septic tank

 and the leach field

 Wastewater flows from the house into the septic tank where settling occurs.
 The waste divides into three (3) layers.
 The heavier solids sink to the bottom of the tank to form the sludge layers, while the lighter solids (like grease or soapsuds) float to the top to form the scum layer.
 The mostly clear liquid or wastewater in the middle layer is the effluent.
 The effluent is discharged out of a septic system

 The septic drain field or leach field is used to remove contaminants and impurities from the liquid that emerges from the septic tank.
 It is where the effluent enters a distribution box, which evenly distributes the flow to perforated pipes known as leach lines, in the absorption field.
 The soil then acts to filter and purify the effluent.

 It is essential to maintain and care for your septic system.
 A failed system is a big deal and poses serious health risks, as well as environmental hazards.
 Not to mention that it is extremely expensive to replace.

 Owners can protect themselves from premature failure by following simple daily care, routine maintenance, and by knowing what to look for when there are signs of trouble.
-The Septic System Owners Guide is a quick and helpful source for how to routinely care for your system.

 APPLICATIONS & FORMS